 We’ve covered Sansevieria trifasciata, the snake plant, in the past.
 But we never delved heavily into snake plant propagation, and it’s overdue.

 So today, we’ll explore the different methods in use for starting new snake plants.
-Each one has its pros and cons, but they all result in an expansion of your sansevieria selection!
+Each way to propagate snake plant has its pros and cons, but they all result in an expansion of your sansevieria selection!

 Useful Products For Rooting Snake Plants: